About Story Time

 Preschool Story Time (ages 3-5 years)

-In preschool story time, we read stories, sing songs with actions, watch a short book-based film, and often create an art project related to the theme of the stories, building creativity and fine motor skills.
+In preschool story time, we read stories, sing songs with actions, and often create an art project related to the theme of the stories, building creativity and fine motor skills.
 Children may attend independently or with an adult.
 No younger siblings please.

 Everybody Story Time (ages 0-5 years)